 - If making a turn on an extremely narrow mountain road, be cautious of drivers coming from the other direction and drive slowly.
 If you can’t see around the corner, you can honk to let anybody approaching know that you are there.

 - Bring paper maps if you’re unfamiliar with an area.
-Many mountain areas have spotty or non-existent cell phone service.
+Many mountain areas have spotty or non-existent cell phone service, and some routes connect to towns outside Denver, including Boulder, Golden, or Castle Rock depending on where you go.

 - Watch for wildlife.
 In the mountains, it’s not uncommon for wild animals to wander into the road, so stay focused to prevent a collision.

 - Be mindful driving in high elevation.
-Those who are not acclimated to higher altitudes can feel dehydrated, nauseous and dizzy.
+Those who are not acclimated to higher altitudes can feel dehydrated, nauseous and dizzy, and mountain weather and road conditions can become a bit more challenging as elevation rises.
 Stay hydrated, and don’t push yourself past your limits.

 - Make sure your emergency care kit is complete.
-Read more on this below.
+Read more on this below, since these supplies help protect you if conditions deteriorate.

 Always Have an Emergency Kit In Your Vehicle

-Unexpected things can happen on the road, and carrying an emergency kit in your vehicle at all times is a smart idea, especially if you plan to take trips to the mountains or other areas without cell phone service.
+Unexpected things can happen on the road, and carrying an emergency kit in your vehicle at all times is a smart idea, especially if you plan to travel to remote parts of the country, the mountains, or other areas without cell phone service.

 Here are some important items to include: